-tension is produced between bare life and the politicisation of that life.
-In this regard, Agamben suggests that the 'fundamental categorical pair of Western politics is not that of friend/enemy but that of bare life/political existence'.
-11 This emerges when Agamben deploys two terms, 'bios' (biological matter) and the 'zoe' of life itself, the organism (human and non-human) in patterns of lived life.
-12 The notion of 'protection' implies a self-protection which envisages human subjects not as sovereigns over the eco-system but as embedded within it.
+My analysis of Benjamin's concepts of violence brought into dialogue with The Age of Stupid, also engages with Jacques Derrida's critique of Benjamin's essay.
+In "The Force of Law" (1992; 2002), Derrida highlights the gap between Benjamin's two apparently contrasting concepts of violence.
+For Derrida, this gap between mythic power and its possible take-over by its divine counterpart carries dangerous potential.
+When one power takes over from another, there is a "founding" or "revolutionary moment" (Derrida, 2002, p.
+270).
+As Derrida eerily suggests, this moment occurs when the "foundation of law remains suspended in the void or even the abyss" (p.
+270).
+It is in such moments, unprotected by any system, that human life becomes vulnerable.
+Ergo, the idea of human intervention as somehow sovereign is called into question.
+Therefore, my dialogue with Benjamin and Derrida also invites a third interlocutor in the form of Giorgio Agamben's concept of "bare life" (1998).
+For Agamben, when zoe/bios enters into the realm of polis a tension is produced between bare life and the politicisation of that life.
+In this regard, Agamben (1998, p.
+8) suggests that the "fundamental categorical pair of Western politics is not that of friend/enemy but that of bare life/political existence".
+This emerges when Agamben (1998, p.
+11) deploys two terms, "zoe" (biological matter) and the "bios" of life itself, the organism (human and non-human) in patterns of lived life.
+The notion of "protection" implies a self-protection which envisages human subjects not as sovereigns over the eco-system but as embedded within it.
 The Age of Stupid stages Hurricane Katrina as a drama in which a gap emerges between the daily order of things and a state of non-protection from the elements.
 Before the armed forces made an entrance, the rule of law was entirely suspended, causing chaos and anarchy.
 The bare life of humans is dramatized in images of countless people wading through water or holding onto driftwood.
-Physical survival (zoe/bios) confronts the extremes of the weather and flooding and the suspension of the force of law.
-13
+Physical survival (zoe/bios) confronts the extremes of the weather and flooding and the suspension of the force of law9.

-Violence against the planet can result in a 'return' violence, not as Earth's vengeance, but as a symptom of the ecologies of earth reacting against the human misuse of its resources.
-14 Global warming is far from recent.
-It has been breeding eco-emergencies for over a century.
-15 Flooding, hurricanes, overpopulation, deforestation and drought are but some factors that can re-produce further environmental destruction and the breakdown of infrastructures.
+Violence against the planet can result in a 'return' violence, not as Earth's vengeance, but as a symptom of the ecologies of earth reacting against the human misuse of its resources10.
+Global warming is far from recent.
+It has been breeding eco-emergencies for over a century11.
+Flooding, hurricanes, overpopulation, deforestation and drought are but some factors that can re-produce further environmental destruction and the breakdown of infrastructures.
 The archivist of the future (2055) admits that his own children had little time to blame him, his generation or their great-grandparents for wrecking the environment.
 The archivist's offspring were too busy coping with daily food riots.
 As for his grandchildren, they did not even survive.
 When the binding norms of political life disintegrate, so do bare lives.

 The Age of Stupid traces many forms of bare life.
-These lives may be wealthy or poor, but neither group can escape the fact that what sustains life itself requires having enough land for arable farming.
-If sea levels do rise to critical levels there will be an unstoppable state of emergency that features eco-refugees and insufficient living space.
-Yet such emergencies have
+These lives may be wealthy or poor, but neither group can escape the fact that what sustains life